ducalex/retro-go/README.md

 ## Build everything and generate .fw:
 1. `rg_tool.py build-fw`

-For a smaller build you can also specify which apps you want, for example the launcher + nes/gameboy only:
+For a smaller build you can also specify which apps you want, for example the launcher + nes + gameboy only:
 1. `rg_tool.py build-fw launcher nofrendo-go gnuboy-go`

 ## Build, flash, and monitor individual apps for faster development:
-1. `rg_tool.py run nofrendo-go --offset=0x100000 --port=COM3`
+1. `rg_tool.py --offset=0x100000 --port=COM3 run nofrendo-go`
 * Offset is required only if you use my multi-firmware AND retro-go isn't the first installed application, in which case the offset is shown in the multi-firmware.

 ## Changing the launcher's images